Dealing With Aggressive Behavior In Your Cat

 Not only the cats are stressed by the realities of the times; it is highly stressful to the people providing their care.
 Over the years, I have seen the emotional exhaustion, turnover and negative effects on the general health of the angels who attempt to assist these animals.
 Many of my friends in that calling passed away much too soon.
 I suppose that it is not that different in other high-stress, emotion-laden jobs that take a toll on your empathy.
 Is it any wonder that they are motivated to places as many cats in homes as they can, as fast as they can, with little time to contemplate if the new home is a good fit?
 The truly compassionate people who volunteer at your local animal shelter are not the greedy ones with the slick commercials you see panhandling on the internet and television.
 Give them a dollar and if you are lucky perhaps 20 cents will trickle down to the cats.

 What About Cats That Develop Aggressive Behavior Or Other Objectionable Behaviors Later In Life?

-When it is an older cat that no longer appreciated being petted or picked up, it can be due to arthritic pain.
+When it is your older cat that no longer appreciated being petted or picked up, it can be due to arthritic pain.
 You can read about ways to manage that pain here.
-It can also be due to the many other health issues that older cats face.
-Hyperthyroidism, so common in older cats, can cause hyper-excitability and personality changes.
-Read about that here.
-Although the mental decline of old age ( cognitive dysfunction / pet Alzheimer’s) is said to occasionally cause aggression, things like loss of litter box training and confusion are more common symptoms.
-Read more about that problem and other behavioral problems in older cats here and here.
+As I mentioned, it can also be due to the many other health issues that older cats face.
+Hyperthyroidism, so common in older cats, commonly causes hyper-excitability and personality changes.
+Read about hyperthyroidism in cats here.
+Although the mental decline of old age ( cognitive dysfunction / pet Alzheimer’s) is said to occasionally cause aggression.
+But issues such as loss of litter box training and confusion are much more common symptoms of the mental decline of old age.